rosariofirmino/wagwan/README.md

 * Edward Zhang - Developer
 * Sebastian Martinez - Developer

-**User Manual and Features**:
+## User Manual and Features:

    What’s Going On?
 This is **Wagwan**, a social media platform that allows users to find events in their area and post about upcoming events.
 Wagwan is a term borrowed from Jamaican Patois meaning, “What’s Going On?”
 Our interactive site aims to help users answer this question by showing them events that are happening in their area.

 **Wagwan’s features:**